 Starting a Dialogue

 As we’ve been told since childhood, talking it out is always the best first course of action.
-When it comes to a small area of land being disputed, this is often correct.
-For instance, if your neighbor built a small storage shed slightly onto your property, asking him or her to move it (or helping them rebuild a portion of it) is much cheaper than litigation costs.
+This is often correct when it comes to a small area of land being disputed.
+For instance, if your neighbor slightly built a small storage shed onto your property, asking them to move it (or helping them rebuild a portion) is much cheaper than litigation costs.
 When a minimal amount of land is at stake, do your best to be civil and come to a mutually beneficial agreement.
-If you have a stable relationship with your neighbor, that may be all it takes to clear up a small misunderstanding.
+Having a stable relationship with your neighbor may be all it takes to clear up a small misunderstanding.

 Hiring a Surveyor